 2.2.1 We may disclose your Data to our affiliates and / or other companies within our group of companies for the purposes defined in Clause 2.4 below, and also to other third parties as described in Clause 4 below.

-2.2.2 When you register for a conference organized by FIX Protocol Ltd. we may share your Data with the sponsors of such conference, for organisation purposes and also for their own direct marketing purposes.
+2.2.2 When you register for a conference organized by FIX Protocol Ltd. we may [where you provide your consent] share your Data with the sponsors of such conference, for organisation purposes and also for their own direct marketing purposes.
 This will be explained in further detail in the conference registration forms.

 2.4.
 Any or all of the Data described in Clause 1 above may be required by us from time to time in order to provide you with the best possible service and experience when using our Web Site and our services.
 Specifically, Data may be used by us for the following reasons:

-2.4.3. transmission by email of promotional materials that may be of interest to you;
+2.4.5 transmission by email of invitations to meetings, conferences and events that may be of interest to you as part of your membership;

-2.4.4. contact for market research purposes which may be done using email, telephone, fax or mail.
+2.4.6 contact for market research purposes which may be done using email, telephone, fax or mail;

-2.4.7 to comply with applicable law, for example, in response to a request from a court or regulatory body, where such request is made in accordance with the law; and
+2.4.9 to comply with applicable law, for example, in response to a request from a court or regulatory body, where such request is made in accordance with the law.

 Third Party Web Sites and Services